ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R55]** Every time a unique identifier utilized in a BPI is used in the BPI by the Principal Owner or their delegates, the BPI MUST verify that the Principal Owner or their delegates are in control of said unique identifier.

-Note that proof of control might be performed by a relying party, if authority has been delegated.
+Note that proof of control might be performed by a relying party if authority has been delegated.

 In the context of this document, a relying party is defined per the [W3C Verifiable Credential Standard](#W3C-VC).

 **[R56]** A credential utilized in a BPI SHOULD be stored in the BPI.

-This avoids re-presentation of the credential after the initial presentation.
+This avoids the re-presentation of the credential after the initial presentation.

 **[R57]** A credential holder MUST prove control over a credential utilized in a BPI every time said credential is presented to the BPI or a BPI Participant.

-**[R58]** Every time a credentialed utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance and that the credential holder is in control of said credential.
+**[R58]** Every time a credential utilized in a BPI is used in the BPI by its holder, the BPI MUST verify credential integrity, schema conformance, and that the credential holder is in control of said credential.

-Note that credential content verification can only be done through the inspection of underlying documentation or through a verification by the issuer such as an [OpenId Connect Identity Provider](https://openid.net/developers/specs/).
+Note that credential content verification can only be done through the inspection of underlying documentation or verification by the issuer such as an [OpenId Connect Identity Provider](https://openid.net/developers/specs/).

 this document will discuss further, more detailed management requirements in the context of BPI participant account management in [Section 5](#5-Middleware-Communication-and-Interoperability).